 The high productivity of Burradale is due to Shetland's unique wind resource.
 Energy from Burradale flows to Lerwick Power Station where it then contributes to meeting Shetland's energy demand.
 The completed wind farm has a total output of 3.68MW saving 6,200 tonnes per years of carbon dioxide emissions, and powering up to 2000 local homes.

-At Shetland Aerogenerators, we now undertakes selective development of our own wind energy projects and we fully support Viking Energy’s proposal of a large scale wind energy development in Shetland.
+At Shetland Aerogenerators, we now undertake selective development of our own wind energy projects and we fully support Viking Energy’s proposal of a large scale wind energy development in Shetland.